leoncross/dungeon-hero/README.md

 ## Technologies

-* Around 85% of our code has been written in vanilla <a href="https://github.com/leoncross/">JavaScript</a> alongside some HTML5 and CSS for the GUI(graphic user interface).
+* Around 85% of our code has been written in vanilla <a href="https://github.com/leoncross/">JavaScript</a> alongside with some HTML5 and CSS for the GUI(graphic user interface).
-* We used <a href="https://jquery.com/">jQuery</a>(a JavaScript library) in order to make the game logic communicating with the user inputs(through the GUI).
+* We used <a href="https://jquery.com/">jQuery</a> (a JavaScript library) in order to make the game logic communicating with the user inputs(through the GUI).
-* To test our app we used <a href="https://jasmine.github.io/">Jasmine</a>(open source testing framework for JavaScript).
+* To test our app we used <a href="https://jasmine.github.io/">Jasmine</a> (open source testing framework for JavaScript).
-* To check our test coverage we used <a href="https://istanbul.js.org/">Istanbul</a>(a Node.js module) and <a href="https://coveralls.io/">Coverall.io</a>(a website hosting GitHub repositories and checking for your coverage percentage after every merge).
+* To check our test coverage we used <a href="https://istanbul.js.org/">Istanbul</a> (a Node.js module) and <a href="https://coveralls.io/">Coverall.io</a> (a website hosting GitHub repositories and checking for your coverage percentage after every merge).
-* We also used <a href="https://eslint.org/">ESlint</a> as linter(a tool to analyze your code to flag bugs and stylistic errors).
+* We also used <a href="https://eslint.org/">ESlint</a> as linter (a tool to analyze your code to flag bugs and stylistic errors).
 * To achieve continuous integration we used <a href="https://travis-ci.org/">Travis CI</a>, a hosted service used to build and test software projects hosted at GitHub.
 Its main purpose is to avoid untested and/or buggy branches to be merged into the Master branch.

 ## Setup